 On Air Now

-Award-winning actress Meryl Streep recited poetry to an audience in China while Yo-Yo Ma played the cello – and it’s everything we need to get us through the week.
+Hollywood legend Meryl Streep once recited poetry to an audience in China while Yo-Yo Ma played the cello – and it’s the lockdown tonic we all need.

-The powerful performance took place back in 2011 and is currently doing the rounds again online (we love the Internet).
+The iconic performance took place back in 2011 and is currently doing the rounds again online.
 It was part of the US-China Forum on the Arts and Culture that took 16 American stars to China to participate in four days of cultural exchange.

-Streep mesmerised the audience with her dulcet tones and two moving readings, which included Martha Graham’s poem, A Letter to Agnes De Mille.
+Streep moved the audience with two beautiful readings, which included Martha Graham’s poem, A Letter to Agnes De Mille.

 The other reading was of Luzhai, written by Chinese poet, musician, painter and politician Wang Wei, who lived during the Tang dynasty and was one of the most influential men of his time.